- Learning to Fly in Music

 Expectations of students in Music

 The course is one hour a week.
 Students have an exercise book in which to record their work and each topic is accompanied by a small workbook.
-Inside each topic workbook are list of keywords that students are expected to learn for the end of year assessment.
+Inside each topic workbook are list of keywords to build the vocabulary that students are expected to learn and use in their writing and assessments.

 What are the major assessments this year?

 At the end of each topic, students will be assessed on the performance or composition work that students will have been completing throughout the half term.
 There will be an additional end of year written listening test in the summer term, covering all topics and theory learnt throughout the year.
 Feedback is given after assessments.

 What should my daughter do if she feels she is struggling in the subject?